jaun-van-heerden/xmpro-public-docs/scripts/XMPRO Website Scrape Scripts/XMPro Platform/Prescriptive RecommendationsTrigger rule-based al.md

 AI-powered Digital Twins are effectively used for real-time detection of pipe bursts in water distribution systems, where the system processes pressure and flow sensor data, predicts future values using artificial neural networks (ANN), and compares these with actual observations to gauge the probability of a failure event, thereby raising relevant alarms.

-# Take A Tour of XMPro App Designer

-## Unlock your data’s potential with XMPro App Designer.
+## Unlock your data’s potential with XMPro Recommendation Manager.

 ###